Zawadidone/learning-python/README.md

 >>> x is y
 True
 ```
+The addresses of the object `30` and `30` are the same of in memory.

 ### Garbage collection
 A way for a program to automatically release memory when the object taking up that space is no longer in use(reference counting, tracing)

 ### Reference counting
-If reference count is 0 -> Objects -> Garbage
+If reference count is 0 -> Garbage

 Every reference count is stored for every object/assignment